jmuller3140/storage-blog/content/blog/storage-as-a-service/index.md

 The mission here, in a post AI world, is just to make a MakeSpace 2.0. more cheaply and reduce the overhead of the business.
 If you can modernize the storage business and create a faster, and cheaper storage service in a dinosaur industry, I think it's a no brainer.
 The beauty is storage may not be a sexy business, but it is a stable one.
 Being able to achieve a cash flow generating monster of (at minimum) a couple millions of dollars of profit but being able to count on it for a lifetime is pretty great.

-I'm just an indie hacker, and professional software engineer but I think the opportunity to build a modern storage company with the 10x productivity gains from AI coding tools, I'm confident I can replicate the internal application services of the ole' MakesSpace and some.
+I'm just an indie hacker, and professional software engineer but I think the opportunity to build a modern storage company with the 10x productivity gains of the modern tech stack is as safe of a bet as they come.
+I'm confident I can replicate the internal application services of the ole' MakesSpace and some.

+We will also take way better care of your goods.

 Let's see if it can be done.